hkirk/swtafp-slides/slides/10/monads.md

 #### When to look for monads

-* You have a function that performs some side-effect
+* You have a function that performs some side-effect or fails
     * a function taking 'plain' input like `int`, `string` or `Person` and
     * returning `option`, `Promise`, `Result` etc.